About the project

 In 2013, the BC Environmental Assessment Office granted the port authority an exemption from requiring a provincial environmental assessment certificate for the proposed project.
 Projects can be exempted from provincial environmental assessment if they are unlikely to result in significant adverse environmental, social, economic health or heritage effects.
 Further information is available on the BC Environmental Assessment Office webpage.

 As the proposed offsetting project is located on provincial land, it requires the port authority to obtain land tenure from the province.
-The ministry of forest, lands, natural resource operations and rural development is reviewing the land tenure application submitted by the port authority in 2014.
+The ministry of forests is reviewing the land tenure application submitted by the port authority in 2014.

 The port authority continues to work with other stakeholders to respond to questions around adjacent land use such as project compatibility with conservation aspirations for the area.
 The port authority views the offsetting project as compatible with the values of environmental protection and enhancement.